bitpay/bitcore/README.md

-In case you are develping *insight* and *insight-api* toghether, you can do the following:
+In case you are developing *insight* and *insight-api* toghether, you can do the following:

 * Install insight and insight-api on the same path ($IROOT)
 ```